dequis/test/README.md

 # test
-:cop: `move along nothing to see here`
+:rainbow: amazing things to see here!